-This Rococo reproduction painting was purchased by my mother for about $15.00 at a local thrift shop.
-She asked me to frame it for her, which prompted me to do a little digging into the origins of the painting.
+Purchased by my mother for about $15.00 at a local thrift shop, this sizeable Rococo reproduction painting was an excellent find.
+She asked me to frame it for her, prompting me to dig into the picture’s origins.

 Rococo Reproduction Painting

-There is no artist name listed on the painting.
+The painting has no artist’s signature, and there are no identifiable markings on the stretcher or back.
 It is old, and there are visible signs of wear on the canvas and painted surface.
 There is a lot of dirt buildup and yellowing of the varnish.
 The canvas is very dry and brittle.
 There is cracking of the painted medium in certain areas, and the painting could use a restoration.

-The canvas is not mounted to stretcher bars but is curiously held to the frame by narrow strips of wood and two cross-members cut to fit and keep everything in place.
+Narrow strips of wood and two fitted cross-members hold painted canvas in place.
 The frame is not outstanding in any way and is probably not original to the painting.

 The Composition

-The painting is composed of elements of two famous paintings by Rococo artist Francois Boucher (1703-1770).
-It was during a general search of painting styles of the 17th through 19th centuries that I stumbled upon a painting by Boucher, The Bird Cage (1763) that partially matched the reproduction painting.
+The composition of this painting is derived from elements of two famous paintings by Rococo artist Francois Boucher.
+(1703-1770) During a general search of the 17th through 19th-century painting styles, I stumbled upon a painting by Boucher, The Bird Cage (1763), that partially matched the reproduction painting.
 Further research into Boucher’s works led me to a second painting, The Shepherd’s Gift (1740), that matched another portion of the reproduction painting.
-You can image my excitement.
+You can imagine my excitement.

 Reference Painting 1: